|Fixed star: SULAPHAT|

 Gamma (γ) Lyra, Sulaphat, is a bright yellow star in the Lyre.

 2½˚ east of beta (β Sheliak) is Sulafat, "The tortoise", from another of the titles of the whole constellation.

 Jugum, formerly seen for it, may have come from a misunderstanding of Bayer’s text, where it probably is used merely to designate the star’s position on the frame of the Lyre, his words being ad dextrum cornu, Ζυγόν, Iugum, — a fair example of the indefiniteness of much of his stellar nomenclature.

-Lyra (a musical instrument) is like Venus and Mercury.
+Influences: "According to Ptolemy Lyra (a musical instrument) is like Venus and Mercury.
 It is said to give an harmonious, poetical and developed nature, fond of music and apt in science and art, but inclined to theft.
 By the Kabalists it is associated with the Hebrew letter Daleth and the 4th Tarot Trump, The Emperor".
-[Robson*, p.51.]"According to Ptolemy
+[Robson, p.51.]

 "… and one may see among the stars the Lyre, its arms spread apart in heaven, with which in time gone by Orpheus charmed all that his music reached, making his way even to the ghosts of the dead and causing the decrees of hell to yield to his song.
 Wherefore it has honour in heaven and power to match its origin: then it drew in its train forests and rocks; now it leads the stars after it and makes off with the vast orb of the revolving sky".
 [Manilius, Astronomica, 1st century AD, book 1, p.30]